ERP for SME

 After you have selected the vendor, trust your selected ERP vendor.
 If you do not trust the vendor, think twice before signing the proposal.

-Do not try to squeeze or trying to take advantage of your selected ERP vendor.
-This will only leave both parties in bitter experience and sour relationships.
+Do not try to squeeze or take advantage of your selected ERP vendor.
+This behaviour will only leave both parties in bitter experience and sour relationships.
 It will make the implementation and future support difficult.

-In reality, you are new to ERP and the vendor is doing this day-in day-out, how likely do you think you will ultimately benefits by behaving this way in your ERP project?
+In reality, you are new to ERP, and the vendor is doing this day-in-day-out, how likely do you think you will ultimately benefit by behaving this way in your ERP project?

-ERP selection and implementation is not perfect science.
+ERP selection and implementation is not a perfect science.
 Often it is more an art.

 However, the critical nature of the ERP project dictates that top management put in attention and effort to ensure that an appropriate ERP is selected.
-It should support the future grow of the company yet achieving the necessary ROI.
+It should support the future growth of the company yet achieve the necessary ROI.

-If you like to have discussion on this topic, please do not hesitate to contact us.
+If you like to discuss this topic, please do not hesitate to contact us.